 When it comes to providing feedback, specificity is a key.
 The same rule applies to performance reviews.

-So, when writing down three accomplishments and struggles, be as specific as you can.
+So, as suggested by Shari, be specific when writing down 3 accomplishments and struggles.
 That way, your employees will have a clear understanding of their performance.

 Instead of saying “produce more accurate work” to your employee, Shari suggests you use these phrases: